 - 1. On the scale of the lever, read the value marked by the carrier pin. - 2.
 Set the parameter to the read value.
-Use the riangle increment or riangle decrement buttons for this purpose. - 5.
-Call the "INITM" parameter.
+Use the $^{\triangle}$ increment or $^{\bigtriangledown}$ decrement buttons for this purpose.

+5. Call the "INITM" parameter.
 Press the operating mode button twice for this purpose.
 The following is shown on the digital display:

 6. Start the initialization process.
-Keep the increment button pressed for more than 5 s until the following is shown on the digital display:
+To do this, press the increment button ♠ for at least 5 seconds until the digital display shows the following:

-7. The current potentiometer position is shown on the digital display after 5 s.
+7. The current potentiometer position is shown on the digital display after 5 seconds.
 Examples of the displayed potentiometer positions are given below:

 8. Determine the end position 1 of the actuator spindle.
-Move the actuator spindle to the desired position by pressing the ♠ increment or ▽ decrement buttons.
-Accept the current position of the actuator spindle by pressing the ☒ operating mode button.
+Move the actuator spindle to the desired position by pressing the $\triangle$ increment or $\nabla$ decrement buttons.
+Accept the current position of the actuator spindle by pressing the $\square$ operating mode button.
 The following is shown on the digital display: